-Crisis communication is a two-way street.
+Crisis communications is a two-way street.
 Make sure you take the time to collect feedback from your employees.
-This will help you gauge office morale and get valuable insights on how clients are reacting to the crisis.
+This will help you gauge office morale and get valuable insights into how clients are reacting to the crisis.
 Employee polls are a great way to do this; once again, this feature is available via Powell 365 and is easy to set up, deploy, and collect responses.

 Internal crisis communication tips

 While the subject matter and timeliness of your internal communication matters, so does the way in which you communicate.
 The tone you set with employees during crisis management will make or break how they are able to handle the crisis.

 What mood are you conveying in your internal messages during a crisis?
 Even though leadership faces challenges and may feel stressed and overwhelmed during difficult times, it’s important to stay positive when interacting with the rest of the company.
 Addressing the workforce with confidence will go a long way in keeping morale high.